Maayan Shalem visiting 7xJung Museum Berlin

 What they took from the experience

-During their stay, Maayan and Shaked had a central realization: art can be a language that makes conversations about difficult topics possible in the first place.
-Creative forms of expression can help bypass resistance and open new pathways for dialogue — even when the subject is pain, fear, or identity.
-For Maayan and Shaked, it was especially moving to witness how openly and positively students responded to creative work, and how it helped them find their own way to express thoughts and emotions.
+During their stay, Maayan and Shaked had a key experience: art can be a way to start conversations about difficult topics.
+For them, it was particularly moving to witness how openly and positively students responded to creative work—and how it helped them find their own way to express thoughts and emotions.

-What left a lasting impression on them was the sense of hope: meeting educators and artists who engage every day with responsibility, guilt, fear, and courage — without losing their sense of optimism.
-Equally meaningful was the experience of being part of an international network of democratic educators who face similar challenges and support one another.
-This gave them the space to breathe they needed to continue their work in Israel.
+What left a lasting impression was the sense of hope: meeting educators and artists who confront heavy topics like responsibility, guilt, and fear on a daily basis—without losing their optimism.
+Equally important was the experience of being part of an international network of democratic educators who face similar challenges and support one another.
+This awareness gave them a moment to breathe—and the strength to continue their work in Israel.

 CHALLENGES AND OUTLOOK